These balsamic Parmesan roasted brussels sprouts are the perfect side dish for a regular dinner but also special enough for holiday dinners too!

 Even if it’s been awhile since you’ve had brussel sprouts or you think you don’t like them, I’d still encourage you to try this recipe.
 They taste absolutely gourmet but are very easy to make.

 Where did this recipe come from?

-Years and years ago, before I was a mom I would meet my cousin (who is very hip and cool) at a trendy restaurant for lunch.
+Years and years ago, before I was a mom, I would meet my cousin (who is very hip and cool) at a trendy restaurant for lunch.
 We would always order their balsamic Parmesan roasted brussels sprouts which were actually on their appetizer list.
-We ALWAYS got them no matter what because they were that good.
-It took me several tries but I finally got a recipe that was close to the one at the trendy restaurant.

 A great side dish for Thanksgiving